nemo0622/pokeemerald-expansion/Seaglass README.md

     - Change level cap levels in level_caps.c to adjust to modified level curve
     - Wait for Expansion 1.9.0 - i think a big refactoring of trainers is coming
 - Mystery Gift Codes feature branch (rare candy cheat?
 MAKE A POLL)
+- Change Brendan and May string names to Ethan and Lyra based on poll results

 Later Additions (After Release 1.0):
 - Make changes to Aqua/Magma dialogue!